 Tensioned Access Platforms

+TAP or Tensioned Access Platform systems nets allow work to be carried out at height where more normal access methods such as MEWP’s, scaffolding or rope access are not possible.
 In simple terms, TAP systems are fabric membranes or netting materials that are stretched tightly between robust structures.
 This creates a firm working surface from which operatives can carry out their duties.

-FASET have written a half day user/manager training course that incorporates the project handover pack.
-The outcome of the courses is that those responsible for the safe use of the TAP system are fully aware of the way the system works, its limitations, the inspection and rescue protocols.
+There is no generic installation course available because of the uniqueness of each project and design.
+Different installers will also have different techniques to achieve their own TAP system solution.
+3 Education deliver FASET’s half day user/manager training course that incorporates the project handover pack.
+The outcome of the course is that those responsible for the safe use of the TAP system are fully aware of the way the system works, its limitations, the inspection and rescue protocols.